outpaddling/LPJS/README.md

 how to create packages will require a tiny fraction of the time you will waste doing ad hoc software installs over your entire career.
-Creating your own packages will save *you* an enormous amount of time in the long run, as well as help others, as others have helped you by creating the packages that already exist.
+Creating your own packages will save *you* an enormous amount of time in the long run, with the bonus that you are also helping other users, just as others have helped you by creating the packages that already exist.
 This is how open source works.
 Contribute a grain of sand and get the rest of the mountain in return.